Grass Pollen Allergy

-Grass pollen is tiny particles released by grasses during certain times of the year.
-It is one of the most common causes of allergies.
+Grass pollen is made up of tiny particles released by grasses to reproduce.
+It is one of the most common causes of seasonal allergies worldwide.
 The pollen is carried by the wind and can travel long distances.

-There are many types of grasses that produce pollen.
-Some of the most common include Bermuda grass, Timothy grass, and Kentucky bluegrass.
-Grass pollen can cause allergic reactions similar to birch pollen and ragweed pollen.
+Many types of grasses produce pollen.
+The most common allergenic ones include Bermuda grass, Timothy grass, and Kentucky bluegrass.
+Grass pollen allergies can cause symptoms similar to birch pollen and ragweed pollen.

 Symptoms of a Grass Pollen Allergy

-If you have a grass pollen allergy, you might have these symptoms:
+If you have a grass pollen allergy, you might experience:

 - Sneezing